civo/docs/content/docs/vmware-importer/import-from-esxi.md

 - Initiate Data Fetch: Click 'Fetch Data' to retrieve your VM information.
 - Select VM for Migration: From the list, tick the box next to the VM you wish to migrate.
 Adjust default settings for region, network, or firewall.

-5. Initiate Migration
+5. Initiate Migration <br>
 Click 'import to Civo' to begin importing your instance to Civo's platform.

-6. Find the Civo Instance on Dashboard or CLI
+6. Find the Civo Instance on Dashboard or CLI<br>
 The instance after import and its running status will be displayed the same way as a normal Civo instance.

-7. Connect to Civo Instance
+7. Connect to Civo Instance<br>
 SSH into Civo Instance.
 Use SSH to connect to the provided IP address for the Civo instance using your existing VM login credentials.

-8. Verify your application on Civo
+8. Verify your application on Civo<br>
 Using your IP address verify your application works as expected.
 If all is in order, a progress bar will display the estimated migration time, updating in real-time.

 :::Tip